qihanzou/rotational-sandpile-models/README.md

 # Rotational Sandpile Models

-MATLAB code for the **Rotational Sandpile Models for Spiral Patterns**.
+MATLAB code for **Rotational Sandpile Models for Spiral Pattern Formation**.

-This repository contains simulations of sandpile models.
+This repository contains simulations of rotational sandpile models used to study spiral pattern formation.

+A short report is available as:

+Qihan Zou.
+Rotational Sandpile Models for Spiral Pattern Formation, 11 June 2026, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-10000089/v1]

+## License

+This work is licensed under the Creative Commons Attribution 4.0 International License.